evert/evert.github.com/_posts/2018/2018-09-06-curveball-typescript-framework.md

 my hand at writing my own framework.
 It's probably a rite of passage to do this, although it's not really my first.

-I'm releasing it to the world today.
-I think there's a really good chance that it will go nowhere.
-For something to be a disruptor, it needs to be exponentially better than the thing it's replacing.
-I'm not sure if this is.
-Plus, I'm not great at marketing, as demonstrated by this very paragraph.

-So by releasing it today, I want to see if this is worth investing time in in the future, or if I should focus my energy elsewhere.
+By releasing it today, I want to see if this is worth investing time in in the future, or if I should focus my energy elsewhere.

-Enough with the pessimism though.
-The project is called Curveball, and these are it's features:
+The project is called Curveball, and these are it's differentiating features:

 Project goals
 -------------